Down and Dirty (album)

 Down and Dirty is the debut album by American rap group The Click, released in 1992 on Sick Wid It Records.
 It peaked at number 87 on the Billboard Top R&B/Hip-Hop Albums chart.

 In 1994, Sick Wid' It released it on CD, but with two of the 16 tracks missing.
 Jive records reissued Down and Dirty in 1995 on CD, although with several tracks remixed or missing from the original version.

-A music video was produced for the song, "Tired of Being Stepped On", featuring Levitti and features a cameo appearance by C-Bo.
+A music video was produced for the song, "Tired of Being Stepped On", featuring Levitti and includes a cameo appearance by C-Bo.

 Original version (1992)

-Original Sick Wid It Records version, released in 1992 on LP, CD and cassette.
+Original Sick Wid It version, released in 1992 on LP, CD and cassette.